Chronic lymphocytic leukemia (CLL) is the

 - clinical trials

 CLL and SLL aren’t usually considered curable, but many people live with these conditions for a long time.
-The distinction between CLL and SLL doesn’t influence the outlook of the disease.
+The distinction between CLL and SLL does not influence the outlook of the disease.

-Half of the people with CLL or SLL live at least
+The median survival rate with CLL or SLL is at least

 The relative 5-year relative survival rate is estimated at